ONETON96819/TaiChi/README.md

 TaiChi is a framework to use Xposed module with or **without** Root/Unlock bootloader, it support Android 5.0 ~ **9.0**.

-In simple words, TaiChi is Xposed**-Styled** Framework, it can load Xposed modules, do hooks and so on.
+In simple words, TaiChi is **Xposed-Styled** Framework, it can load Xposed modules, do hooks and so on.

 ## Feature